 What Is Broken Link Building and Why It Works?

-Broken link building is a white hat SEO strategy that identifies broken links on other websites and offers your content as a replacement.
+Broken link building is a white hat SEO strategy, especially useful when your site already follows strong structured data practices that improve trust.
 This technique provides genuine value to webmasters while earning quality backlinks for your site.

 The strategy works because it creates a win-win situation: website owners fix broken links that hurt user experience, and you earn relevant backlinks from authoritative sites.
 This ethical approach aligns perfectly with search engine guidelines.

-Unlike manipulative link building tactics that risk penalties, broken link building helps webmasters solve real problems while naturally earning editorial backlinks.
+Unlike manipulative link-building tactics that risk penalties, broken link-building helps webmasters solve real problems while naturally earning editorial backlinks.
+This ethical method aligns perfectly with Google’s rules, similar to other off-page SEO techniques.

 This link reclamation strategy continues working because broken links constantly appear as websites remove content, domains expire, and pages get deleted.